rabbyrobin/k8s-monitoring-using-Helm-and-Prometheus-Operator/README.md

 Now describe the grafana repicaset

-$ kubectl describe rs "replicaset name for grafana"     ... //You will get the port number which is 3000
+$ kubectl describe rs "replicaset name for grafana"     ... //You will get the service port 3000 and host port 80.

 # Now edit the garafana service and change the service type from ClusterIP to NodePort.
 It'll map the host port 80 with the node port and garafana can be accessed from the outside of the cluster.